orlandos-nl/MongoKitten/README.md

 ## Notes

+Because we're using `CryptoSwift` in our authentication we're having issues with *release builds*.
+Currently.. if you want to compile `MongoKitten`'s dependency you'll need to run `swift build` without `--configuration release`.
+This primarily affects users of `Heroku` where the most popular buildpack is making use of the `--configuration release` parameters.

 Due to a limitation in Swift, when embedding a document or array in a BSON document literal, you need to use the `*` prefix operator:

 ```swift